-2. What are the different strategies adopted in meat packaging?
+2. Strategies in meat packaging

 The properties of the various groups of spoilage microorganisms suggest strategies which should be implemented in attempting to preserve meats by the use of appropriate packaging systems.
 On meat of normal pH, the environment restricts bacterial growth and in normal pH range only lactic acid bacteria grow to a population capable of causing spoilage.
 But, if the meat has a higher pH, other spoilage organisms can grow and cause more rapid spoilage.
 In order to restrict growth on high pH fresh meat, atmospheres of carbon dioxide may be used.